Prepping On A Budget With A Lunch At McDonald's

 Make the $20 Plan Work For You

-The plan is designed for two people; however, you can add another $20 per week for each additional pair.
+In general, the plan is designed for two people; however, you can add another $20 per week for each additional pair.
 Shop sales whenever possible and adjust purchases as needed.
-Some weeks will cost less—save the extra.
-Other weeks may cost more—use your savings or treat it like a flexible petty cash account.
+Some weeks will cost less; save the extra.
+In other weeks, costs may be higher—use your savings or treat it like a flexible petty cash account.

 Also, don’t forget water.
 Aim to purchase a five-gallon carboy regularly for each person, which most grocery stores carry.